NotToddHoward/SkyrimPlus/README.md

 5. Fully disable OneDrive and any other programs which hook into user file areas.
 6. Reinstall Skyrim into a location that is not Program Files.
 Somewhere like `C:\Games` is a good location.
 If you only have one drive, look into LostDragonist’s [SteamLibrary tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide).
 7. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
-8. Launch the game to the main menu and allow it to download the paid addon files. **DO NOT VERIFY YOUR GAME FILES.** If you are having trouble with installing Creation Club content checkout our [missing downloads guide](https://lorerim.com/support/missing-downloads/)
+8. Launch the game to the main menu and allow it to download the paid addon files. **DO NOT VERIFY YOUR GAME FILES.** If you are having trouble with installing Creation Club content checkout the missing downloads section.
 9. Remove/Disable any 3rd party antivirus such as MalwareBytes or Webroot.
 These **will** mess with the installation and, in the case of the latter, cause more problems than it solves.

 ### Wabbajack Installation